 Table 2.
 VEXAG Goals, Objectives and Investigations Goals are not prioritized; Objectives and Investigations are in priority order.
-Goal Objective Investigation A. How did the atmosphere of Venus form and evolve?
+Goal Objective Investigation atmospheric formation, evolution, and climate history on Venus A. How did the atmosphere of Venus form and evolve?
+Measure the relative abundances of Ne, O isotopes, bulk Xe, Kr, and other noble gases to determine if Venus and Earth formed from the same mix of solar nebular ingredients, and to determine if large, cold comets played a substantial role in delivering volatiles.
+Measure the isotopes of noble gases (especially Xe and Kr), D/H, N/N, as well as ions, electrons, and magnetic fields above the exobase to constrain current and past processes and drivers of atmospheric escape during both quiet and active solar conditions.
 B. What is the nature of the radiative and dynamical energy balance on Venus that defines the current climate?
-Specifically, what processes control the atmospheric super-rotation and the atmospheric greenhouse?
-C. What are the morphology, chemical makeup and variability of the Venus clouds, what are their roles in the atmospheric dynamical and radiative energy balance, and what is their impact on the Venus climate?
-Does the habitable zone in the clouds harbor life? atmosphere of Venus form and Measure the relative abundances of Ne, O isotopes, bulk Xe, Kr, and other noble gases to determine if Venus and Earth formed from the same mix of solar nebular ingredients, and to determine if large, cold comets played a substantial role in delivering volatiles.
-Measure the isotopes of noble gases (especially Xe and Kr), D/H, N/N, and current O and H escape rates to determine the amount and timeline of the loss of the original atmosphere during the last stage of formation and the current loss to space.
-1. Characterize and understand the atmospheric super-rotation and global circulation, including solar-anti-solar circulation above ~90 km and planetary-scale waves, by measuring the zonal and meridional wind structure and energy transport from the equator to polar latitudes and over time-of-day from the surface to ~120 km altitude.
+Specifically, what processes control the atmospheric super-rotation and the atmospheric greenbouse?
+Characterize and understand the global circulation, including deep atmosphere super-rotation, upper atmosphere subsolar- antisolar circulation, and planetary-scale waves, by measuring the zonal and meridional winds and energy transport over latitude and time-of-day, from the surface to the homopause.
 Use global circulation models to comprehensively connect observations acquired over different epochs, altitudes, and latitudinal regions.
-2. Determine the atmospheric radiative balance and the atmospheric temperature profile over latitude and time-of-day, from the surface to ~140 km altitude, in order to characterize the deposition of solar energy in the cloud layers and re-radiation from below, including the role of the widespread UV absorber(s).
-3. Characterize small-scale vertical motions in order to determine C. What are the morphology, chemical makeup and variability of the Venus clouds, what are their roles in the atmospheric dynamical and radiative energy balance, and what is their impact on the Venus climate?
-Does the habitable zone in the clouds 1.
-Characterize sinal-scale ventical motions in order to determine the roles of convection and local (e.g., gravity) waves in the vertical transport of heat and mass and their role in global circulation.
-1. Characterize the dynamic meteorology and chemistry of the cloud layer through correlated measurements of formation and dissipation processes over all times-of-day and a range of latitudes.
+Determine the atmospheric radiative balance and the atmospheric temperature profile over latitude and time-of-day, from the surface to the homopause, in order to characterize the deposition of solar energy in the cloud layers and re-radiation from below, including the role of the widespread UV absorber(s). format and variability of the Venus clouds, what are their roles in the atmospheric dynamical and radiative energy balance, and what is their impact on the Venus climate?
+Does the habitable zone in the clouds 3.
+Characterize small-scale vertical motions in order to determine the roles of convection and local (e.g., gravity) waves in the vertical transport of heat and mass and their role in global circulation. σ 1.
+Characterize the dynamic meteorology and chemistry of the cloud layer through correlated measurements of formation and dissipation processes over all times-of-day and a range of latitudes.
 Analyze cloud aerosols, including their particle sizes, number/mass densities, bulk composition, and vertical motions.
-Study the abundances of their primary parent gaseous species, such as SO2, H2O, and H2SO4, as well as minor cloud constituents, such as Sn and aqueous cloud chemical products.
-2. Determine the composition, and the production and loss mechanisms, of "Greenhouse" aerosols and gases, including sulfurcycle-generated species and UV absorbers, and their roles in the cloud-level radiative balance.
+Study the abundances of their primary parent gaseous species, such as $SO_2$ , $H_2O$ , and $H_2SO_4$ , as well as minor cloud constituents, such as $S_n$ and aqueous cloud chemical products.
+2. Determine the composition, and the production and loss mechanisms, of "Greenhouse" aerosols and gases, including sulfur- cycle-generated species and UV absorbers, and their roles in the cloud-level radiative balance.
 3. Characterize lightning/electrical discharge strength, frequency, and variation with time of day and latitude.
-Determine the role of lightning in creating trace gas species and aerosols.
-4. Characterize biologically-relevant cloud and gas chemistry,
+Determine the role of lightning in creating trace gas species and aerosols. harbor life?
+4. Characterize biologically-relevant cloud and gas chemistry, including C/ C and complex organic molecules.